 As discussed in Section 2.3, EPA recommended a regional condition that would put limits on the use of waivers and a cap on the amount of impacts allowed and EPA recommended that the NPWs be regionally conditioned to require mitigation for stream impacts that receive a waiver over the 300 linear foot threshold.
-Those limits would not apply to the Section 10 only permits.
-No comments pertaining to the NWP limits or pre-construction notification thresholds for Section 10 permits were received and the Norfolk District has not proposed any limits or pre-construction threshold notifications.
+The Norfolk District determined that placing a cap on the amount of impacts would not be necessary to ensure that the NWPs were not having more than minimal impacts.
+Each of these projects are reviewed on a case-by-case basis to ensure that impacts are not more than minimal.
+Norfolk District has added regional condition 10 that requires submission of a mitigation plan if the project results in a permanent loss of greater than 300 linear feet of waters of the United States.
+This condition will also encourage applicants to minimize their impacts.